marenster/marenster.github.io/workshops.md

 ---

-List of workshop titles I’ve done
+List of workshop titles I’ve given.
+Use the [contact me](/about/) form to inquire.

 ## Alternative Writing Tools
 ## Write a Novel in a Month